MalikRizwanBashir/QuestDB.Net/README.md

 ingestion using InfluxDB Line Protocol, and a REST API for queries, bulk imports, and exports.

-# QuestDB.Net
+# QuestDB.Net (C#)
-QuestDB.Net is a lightweight client library for QuestDB.
+QuestDB.Net is a lightweight client library written in C# for QuestDB.
 It currently supports insertion through influxdb lineprotocol and Query using rest api.

 You can insert influx points or any measurement(Table) model.